-Applicants will be required to sign a verification statement that they meet the Technical Standards as part of the Program-specific application Supplemental Materials (Appendix 1).
+Applicants will be required to sign a verification statement that they meet the Technical Standards as part of the Program-specific application Supplemental Materials.
 Students in the Rocky Mountain College Physician Assistant Program will subsequently be evaluated each semester by faculty or clinical preceptors as to their ability to perform these Technical Standards throughout their educational experience.
 Individuals who do not satisfactorily demonstrate the required skills and abilities outlined in the Technical Standards will be placed on Academic Probation, provided remediation and academic counseling, and reassessed at the end of the subsequent semesters and/or clinical rotations for evidence of improvement.
 Failure to demonstrate satisfactory progress in future assessments will result in dismissal from the program.

-The granting of an entry level master's degree signifies that the holder has developed the basic clinical skills requisite to perform their professional role, under the 'supervision' of a Doctor of Medicine or Osteopathy, in accordance with the laws of medical practice.
+The granting of an entry level master's degree signifies that the holder has developed the basic clinical skills requisite to perform their professional role in accordance with the laws of medical practice.
 The services they provide must, for the safety and welfare of the patient, be of the same professional quality that would be rendered by their supervising physician.
 The PA Program has the responsibility to assure its graduates are fully competent and capable of complying with the Hippocratic Oath "to benefit and do no harm" to the public they will serve.